Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 I just want to finish my point; I’m not saying I’m definitely right; I’m just saying this is my thought.

-I don't feel like I'm definitely right, but my thought is that if certain meme tokens—because to be honest, over the past few months, everyone has only cared about meme coins, whether it was three or four months ago or since TRUMP launched—this has been the focus of everyone—if these meme coins can eventually create some utility, or if those big shots, like Dave, start cross-platform cooperation, mutual promotion, buybacks, and increase utility… then maybe these things will really develop into some kind of social finance model.
+I don’t feel like I’m definitely right, but my thought is that if certain meme tokens—because to be honest, over the past few months, everyone has only cared about meme coins, whether it was three or four months ago or since TRUMP launched the coin, this has been the focus of everyone—if these meme coins can eventually create some utility, or if those big shots, like Dave, start cross-platform cooperation, mutual promotion, buybacks, and increase utility… then maybe these things will really develop into some kind of social finance model.

-Part 16: How to Handle 100 Million Dollars?
+Part 16: How to Dispose of 100 Million Dollars?

 Host (Coffeezilla):